Phytobia betulae: Life cycle

-P. betulae has a single generation each year.
+Phytobia betulae has a single generation each year.
 The insects emerge from pupation in early summer and the female searches out a suitable host tree, usually Betula pendula or B. pubescens.
 Eggs are deposited singly under the bark of new-growth twigs.
 They hatch after about one week and the larvae tunnel downwards along the shoot within the differentiating xylem layer.
 Although narrow at first, the tunnels become up to 4 mm wide and extremely long (17 m), often reaching the base of the tree; the larvae may reverse direction and mine upwards in the trunk or continue to tunnel into the root system before returning to the trunk.
 Larval tunnels from this species will often cause discoloration (brown stripes) in the wood of birch trees, but they do not however affect the tree's survival and growth.
 The tunnels are filled with frass, and there may be some short side passages in the tree bole.
 The larvae emerge near the base of the tree in the late summer or early autumn, fall to the ground and pupate in the plant litter or soil, where they overwinter.